Convert 21 F To C

 Q1: Can I use a calculator or online converter for this conversion?

 A1: Absolutely!
-Many online calculators and apps readily convert Fahrenheit to Celsius.
-However, understanding the underlying formula empowers you to perform the conversion independently, even without digital tools.
+Which means many online calculators and apps readily convert Fahrenheit to Celsius.
+On the flip side, understanding the underlying formula empowers you to perform the conversion independently, even without digital tools.

 Q2: What if I need to convert Celsius to Fahrenheit?